joaomarono/My-First-Extension/README.md

-# My-First-Extension
+# My First Extension
 I'm creating a extension for google chrome that allow you to change the background color

-## SubHeader
+## Getting started tutorial

-This is a subheaders
+[This](https://developer.chrome.com/extensions/getstarted) is the getting started tutorial that help me, building this extension.